alnvdl/alnvdl.github.io/_posts/2023-11-18-a-cloud-based-vs-code-workspace.md

 ## Bonus: developing GTK applications
 GTK ships with a display server called Broadway that can render graphical applications in an HTML canvas and serve it in a page.
 It works perfectly with a codespace, as can be seen in the screenshot illustrating this post.

-It's [very easy to get started with Broadway](https://docs.gtk.org/gtk3/broadway.html), and once it is running, you just need to perform [port forwarding](#accessing-services).
+It's [very easy to get started with Broadway](https://docs.gtk.org/gtk3/broadway.html), and once it is running, you just need to set up [port forwarding](#accessing-services).